Harris Building (Philadelphia, Pennsylvania)

 The Harris Building, also known as the Laird, Schober & Company Building, is an historic factory building which is located in the Logan Square neighborhood of Philadelphia, Pennsylvania.

 It was added to the National Register of Historic Places in 2001.

 History and architectural features

 Built between 1914 and 1915, this historic factory building is an eight-story, L-shaped, reinforced concrete building, which is clad in brick and has terra cotta details.
 From 1914 to 1942, it housed Laird, Schober & Company, a manufacturer of women's, children's, and misses' shoes.
 It then housed a clothing manufacturer until 1985.

-It was added to the National Register of Historic Places in 2001.